Snap on veneers are a relatively new dental trend.

 We also do not know what qualifications the people making these products have.
 There is no way to know that they are being made in a safe and hygienic way.

 Another big concern is lack of transparency by the companies making them.
 They often allude to “certified technicians” and sometimes even “licensed dentists”.
-But there is no name associated with these claims.
-The brands are deliberately vague and do not advertise these professionals openly.
+But there is no name associated with these claims, which could be regarded as vague.

-The biggest danger and risk is not taking care of what natural teeth you have.
+The biggest danger and risk of snap on veneers is not taking care of the natural teeth you have.
 You need to ensure you maintain good oral hygiene standards, even if you are going to wear a snap on smile.

-You can get gingivitis (inflamed gums) from you veneers for two different reasons:
+You can get gingivitis (inflamed gums) from your veneers for two different reasons:

-- Trauma induced gingivitis because the veneers rub on the edges of the gums, like when you get a blister from rubbing shoes!
+- Trauma induced gingivitis because the veneers rub on the edges of the gums, like when you get a blister from shoes rubbing.